-14.1 It is important that you inform your line manager, in-house legal counsel, head of Human Resources, Finance Director (or CFO) or Managing Director (or CEO) in your country, as soon as possible if you are offered a bribe by a third party, are asked to make one, suspect that this may happen in the future, or believe that you are a victim of any other form of unlawful activity.
+It is important that you inform your line manager, in-house legal counsel, head of Human Resources, Finance Director (or CFO) or Managing Director (or CEO) in your country, as soon as possible if you are offered a bribe by a third party, are asked to make one, suspect that this may happen in the future, or believe that you are a victim of any other form of unlawful activity.

-14.2 Alternatively, if you wish to report bribery or corruption or suspected bribery or corruption independently of Logicalis and Datatec, you should contact the Group's "Whistleblowing Hotline" by dialling + 27 31 3080 680 or 0800 721 0755 for employees in Latam.
+14.1 Alternatively, if you wish to report bribery or corruption or suspected bribery or corruption independently of Logicalis and Datatec, you should contact the Group's "Whistleblowing Hotline" by dialling + 27 31 3080 680 or by visiting www.logicalis.ethicspoint.com.
 Calls to the "Whistleblowing Hotline" are made in strict confidentiality.